 The standard winter squashes in supermarkets are the acorn and the butternut.
-They have similar flavor, but the acorn is round while the butternut is boat-shaped.
+They have a similar flavor, but the acorn is round while the butternut is boat-shaped.

-Numerous types of winter squash are available in the U.S., in natural food stores and at farmers markets.
-But some species are particularly beautiful: acorn, blue hubbard, carnival, kabocha (buttercup), lumina (white with white flesh), pattypan, sweet dumpling and others (see more types of squash).
+Numerous types of winter squash are available in the U.S., in natural food stores, and at farmers markets.
+But some species are particularly beautiful: acorn, blue Hubbard, carnival, kabocha (buttercup), lumina (white with white flesh), pattypan, sweet dumpling and others (see more types of squash).

 STUFFING INGREDIENTS FOR SQUASH